Green Card Lawyer | Permanent Residency

 The benefits of Permanent Residency Status

-A person who has Permanent Residency Status has permission to live and work in the U.S. for as long as they want to.
+A person who has this Permanent Status has permission to live and work in the U.S. for as long as they want to.
 A Permanent Resident Card is what many people call a “green card,” but the official name is a Permanent Residency Card.
 This card is proof that the person is a Permanent Resident.

 Becoming a Permanent Resident is good if you want to become a U.S. citizen someday.
 One of the things you need to do to become a U.S. citizen is to be a Permanent Resident for five years or more, or three years or more for people who got their green card through marriage.

 Why is it called a “Green Card”?

 It’s called a green card because the card used to be the color green.
-Many people say they are “getting a green card,” which means they are applying for Permanent Residency Status.
+Many people say they are “getting a green card,” which means they are applying for this status.

 Five ways to become a Permanent Resident